Gian-P/Frontend-Mentor-Challenges/Social-proof-section-challenge/README.md

 - HTML5 markup
 - CSS custom properties
 - Flexbox
+- Media queries

 ### What I learned

-With this challenge I was able to practice my HTML and CSS/Flexbox habilities.
+With this challenge I was able to practice my HTML and CSS/Flexbox/responsiveness habilities.

 ## Author